viktor-ferenczi/performance-improvements/README.md

 ### Caching the result of wind turbine atmosphere checks

-Since the result of MyWindTurbine.IsInAtmosphere does not change often, it can safely be cached for a few seconds.
+Since the result of `MyWindTurbine.IsInAtmosphere` does not change often, it can safely be cached for a few seconds.

-TODO: Add support ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24209-performance-cache-the-result-of-mywindturbine-isinatmosphere)

 ### Reducing frequent memory allocations

-Strategy is a combination of object pooling and caching where applicable.
+`MyDefinitionId.ToString` is called frequently, it also allocates memory.

-- `MyDefinitionId.ToString`
+There are only 1000-1500 distinct definition IDs to format (depending on mods), so these are cacheable without expiration.

 StringBuilder pooling was contributed by: zznty

-TODO: Add support ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24210-performance-pre-calculate-or-cache-mydefinitionid-tostring-results)

 ### Havok performance fix

 Removed boxing allocation from the Havok.HkShape.HandleEqualityComparer.Equals method.
 Also simplified the logic by not checking y for null, because it does not happen.

-TODO: Add support ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24211-performance-hkshape-comparison-with-boxing-allocation)